Requirements when using trusted certificates with VMware Site Recovery Manager or VMware Live Site Recovery

 Issue/Introduction

-If you are using VMware Site Recovery Manager (SRM) in an environment where vCenter Server is using trusted certificates, SRM must also use trusted certificates.
+If VMware Site Recovery Manager (SRM) was used in an environment where vCenter Server is using trusted certificates, SRM must also use trusted certificates.
 Issues with the SRM certificates can result in error messages:

 Call for object certificate on Server SRM Server failed.
 Certificate subject names do not match for remote SRM extension and local SRM certificate.